Giaddon/qbnfrontend/notes.md

    storylet: {
     id: "storylet", // unique lowercase string.
-    name: "Storylet", // String.
+    title: "Storylet", // String.
 Displayed to the player.
     description: "Description", // String.
 Displayed to the player to provide context.
     reqs: [ //An array of objects.
+The quality requierments for selecting this storylet.
       {
         id: "quality", // String.
 The id of the quality being checked.
         range: { // Object.
 Used if the quality value must be between a specific range.